diy-ecg/FuT-Praktikum-2025-26/README.md

 # XPortDataStreamer
-GNU Octave script collection to communicate via WLAN UDP protocol with a microcontroller and to process and visualize transmitted data.
+GNU Octave script collection to communicate via serial communication or WLAN UDP protocol with a microcontroller and to process and visualize transmitted data.
 Main script is XPortDataStreamer_V2.m.